Voicings

 C (II) - the 4th string is muted and this voicing are most suitable in fingerpicking contexts.

-C (III) - utilizing the C note on the 6 strings as bass note.
+C (III) - utilizing the C note on the 6th string as a bass note.

 Using in progression: